 - Regarding the fuel-handling machine (FHM) and crane, consecutive defects have occurred since the test operation started on March 15, 2018. - On August 8, 2018, an alarm was issued during the pre-operation inspection of the FHM, whereupon operation was suspended.
 This was attributable to disconnection due to rainwater ingress corrosion into the cable connection.
-Abnormalities were also detected in several control cables. - On August 15, 2018, an alarm on the crane was triggered during work to clear materials and equipment, whereupon

-- the crane operation was suspended. - On September 29, 2018, to determine the risks of defects in fuel-handling facilities, a safety inspection (operation check and facility inspection) started.
+Abnormalities were also detected in several control cables. - On August 15, 2018, an alarm on the crane was triggered during work to clear materials and equipment, whereupon the crane operation was suspended. - On September 29, 2018, to determine the risks of defects in fuel-handling facilities, a safety inspection (operation check and facility inspection) started.
 For 14 defects detected in the safety inspection, measures were completed on January 27, 2019. - On February 8, 2019, a function check after cable replacement was completed. - On February 14, 2019, review of recovery measures in the event of defects started and training for fuel removal using dummy fuel and the transport container got underway.
-During the training, seven defects were detected, although it was confirmed that these did not constitute safety problems that could lead to fuel or rubble falling. - From March 15, 2019, the rubble removal training inside the pool started. - From April 15, 2019, removal of 514 spent fuel assemblies and 52 non-irradiated fuel assemblies (a total of 566 assemblies) stored in the spent fuel pool started.
-Seven non-irradiated fuel assemblies were then loaded in the transport container and transported to the common pool on April 23.
-The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2. - Some defective rotations of the tensile truss and the mast were detected during the following adjustment work toward resumption of the fuel removal.
-After adjusting the tensile truss and other related work, rubble removal inside the SFP got underway from September 10, 2019.
-For the mast, it was confirmed that its defective rotation was attributable to the motor for rotation.
-So, we are preparing to replace the monitor.
-Due to these defects, fuel removal will resume in October or later.
+During the training, seven defects were detected, although it was confirmed that these did not constitute safety problems that could lead to fuel or rubble falling. - From March 15, 2019, the rubble removal training inside the pool started. - From April 15, 2019, the removal of 514 spent fuel assemblies and 52 non-irradiated fuel assemblies (a total of 566 assemblies) stored in the spent fuel pool started.
+Seven non-irradiated fuel assemblies were then loaded into the transport container and transported to the common pool on April 23.
+The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2.
+Some defective rotations of the tensile truss and mast were detected during the following adjustment work toward resumption of the fuel removal.
+In response, parts were replaced and the operation checked to confirm there was no problem. - From September 2, 2019, rubble removal from the SFP resumed.
+With the progress of the removal progressed, the condition of fuel handles inside the pool was also checked (286/566). - During the check, 12 fuel assemblies with deformed handles were confirmed, including those previously detected.
+No variation was detected in the water quality of the pool and it was evaluated that there was no influence on the environment. - Work to repair defects detected in October 2019 will continue toward completion of fuel removal by the end of FY2020.

-Start of work to dismantle the Unit 1/2 exhaust stack
+➤ Progress status of dismantling work for the Unit 1/2 exhaust stack